 This charitable registry actually amplifies your guests' donations #Sponsors: Web Services#charities#registry#registry alternative September 1 | Megan Finley Horowitz meggyfin This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Power of Deduction is also featured in our Offbeat Vendors guide!
 If you're one of the many couples thinking about using your registry to make the world a better place through charity, allow us to introduce you to our newest sponsor, Power of Deduction.
 Power of Deduction is a charitable registry started by newlywed husband and wife team Eric Lauritsen and Adelaide Kuehn — they envisioned a company dedicated to furthering their philanthropic vision, but that would also enable like-minded supporters to join in their charitable efforts.
 It’s a bit like crowd-funding for your favorite causes!
 But unlike most registries (charitable or otherwise), they don't deduct a portion of your guests' donations, this one actually amplifies donations… Eric Lauritsen and Adelaide Kuehn About Power of Deduction: "We're all about supporting historically progressive causes through charitable giving.
 Our business is predicated on idealism and trust (a challenge in these dark political times, but we know there are others out there like us).
 We use bold tax concepts to help like-minded users maximize their impact (or the impact of their wedding guests!) with the causes that matter most to them.
 The movement towards charitable wedding registries is a really cool one, and it's been very fulfilling to work with couples willing to take this bold step.
 We aren't the first company to offer charitable registry services, but we definitely see ourselves as standing out from the others, since no one else dedicates themselves to finding the best possible charities the way we do." -Eric Lauritsen and Adelaide Kuehn An example of what your Power of Deduction registry page will look like.
 How it works: When you register with Power of Deduction you'll select one or more of the eight causes they serve –traditionally progressive things like the environment, global health, immigration and refugees, the arts, and they're now including a Hurricane Harvey fund!
 Eric and Adelaide work continuously to identify the most efficient, effective, and ethical charities serving each cause, and make user-supported contributions to one per cause every single month.
 When your wedding guests donate, Power of Deduction will add 130% of the value of their gifts to their next monthly contributions for the causes they select.
 For example, if your Aunt Sally makes a $100 donation in August, Power of Deduction will add $130 to their September contribution.
 Plus, they’ll keep you informed about gifts to your registry so you can stay on top of your Thank You notes!
 So what are you waiting for?
 Register with Power of Deduction now and start saving the world with your wedding!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Gold sequins and golden light at this Oregon coast wedding NEXT A chic elopement in Vancouver with a floral wedding dress and a toy robot Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Gold sequins and golden light at this Oregon coast wedding NEXT A chic elopement in Vancouver with a floral wedding dress and a toy robot Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.